Tight end Noah Fant finally healthy as he enters key season with Seahawks

 RENTON — It’s been a quiet start to a critical year for Seahawks tight end Noah Fant.

-As the season is approaching, Fant says he has finally shaken off the effects of a knee injury that required offseason surgery and limited him early in camp, working fully the last few practices.
+As the season is approaching, Fant says he has finally shaken off the effects of a knee injury that required offseason surgery and had him starting training camp on the Physically Unable to Perform list, and then limited before finally getting back to full action over the last week.

 “I wouldn’t be out here practicing if I wasn’t right,’’ Fant said Wednesday.
 “The training staff has taken care of me.
 [Coach] Pete [Carroll] has done a great job of helping me out and taking care of me.
 I’m feeling good and just trying to get all of the technique back, running the routes, and things like that.”